-V2G stands for “vehicle to grid” and is a technology that enables energy to be pushed back to the power grid from the battery of an electric car.
-With electric vehicle-to-grid technology—also known as car-to-grid—a car battery can be charged and discharged based on different signals — such as energy production or consumption nearby.
+Vehicle-to-grid, or V2G for short, is a technology that enables energy to be pushed back to the power grid from the battery of an electric vehicle (EV).
+With V2G technology, an EV battery can be discharged based on different signals — such as energy production or consumption nearby.

 2. Why should you care about V2G?

-In the context of energy production, decarbonisation refers to the deployment of renewable energy sources, such as solar and wind power.
-This introduces the problem of storing energy.
+In the context of energy production, decarbonisation refers to the deployment of renewable energy sources, such as wind and solar.
+This introduces the problem of energy storage.
 While fossil fuels can be seen as a form of energy storage as they release energy when burned, wind and solar power function differently.

-On a larger scale, and compared to electric vehicles, these energy storages are more expensive to supply and require significant investments.
-As the number of EVs is continuously rising, electric cars provide a storage option with no extra costs.
+On a larger scale, and compared to electric vehicles aka batteries on wheels, these energy storages are more expensive to supply and require significant investments.
+As the number of EVs is continuously rising, electric cars provide a much better option with no extra costs.

 At Virta, we believe that electric cars are simply the smartest way to help with renewable energy management and production, as EVs will be part of our lives in the future — regardless of the ways we choose to use them.

 When it comes to using V2G in practice, the most important thing is to make sure that EV drivers have enough energy in their car batteries when they need it.
-When they’re leaving for work in the morning, the car battery must be full enough to drive them to work and back if needed.
+For example, a driver must be able to make a trip to work and back, at any time.

 This is the basic requirement of V2G and any other charging technology: The EV driver must be able to communicate when they want to unplug the car and how full the battery should be at that time.